News

 Licks and riffs

-On top of that, solos are a great way to show your improvisation skills, in case you are skilled enough to come up with the solo on the spot.
-You can read more about guitar solos and various soloing techniques in our other blog post.
+On top of that, solos are a great way to show your improvisation skills, if you’re skilled enough to come up with the solo on the spot.
+To improve your solo skills, consider practicing guitar scales.
+Knowing them is a great help when improvising a solo or writing a captivating song.
+Consider learning some basic major and minor scales to get started.

 Arpeggios

-One advanced technique used to play arpeggios on guitar is called sweep picking, where you “sweep” the strings with your picking hand while fingering the notes with your fretting hand.
+One advanced technique used to play guitar arpeggios is called sweep picking, where you “sweep” the strings with your picking hand while fingering the notes with your fretting hand.
 Examples of sweep picking can be found in a number of music genres, including jazz.
-However, sweep picking is most commonly used in guitar solos in heavy metal and different rock genres.
+However, sweep picking is most commonly used in guitar solos in heavy metal and rock genres.
 Lead guitarists famous for their sweep picking skills include Ritchie Blackmore and Yngwie Malmsteen.

 Lead guitar examples